learnoset/Networking/README.md

 # Easiest way of Networking in Android Studio

-Learnoset Networking is a powerful library for any type networking in a Android Application
+Learnoset Networking is a powerful library for any type networking in Android Application.
 <br><br>
 You can make a internet request in just few lines of code.
 This library is a modified version of Volley library
 <br><br>